Our Leadership Team

 Idaho, USA

-Previously the Brand Coordinator for 2%, Kalvyn Ferronato is a Public Relations Manager at Gunpowder Inc. She holds a bachelor’s degree in public relations and an associate's degree in psychology from Boise State University.
+Previously the Brand Coordinator for 2% for Conservation (the parent organization of Fish & Wildlife Volunteers), Kalvyn Ferronato is a Public Relations Manager at Gunpowder Inc. She holds a bachelor’s degree in public relations and an associate's degree in psychology from Boise State University.
 Through her experiences, Kalvyn has seen the importance of conserving our wild animals and places for future generations.

 After graduating college, Kalvyn settled in Montana and took on the opportunity to hone her PR skills by working for the Governor’s Office of Outdoor Recreation, 2% for Conservation, and others.
 Her experience over the past years has helped garner an appreciation and understanding of the need for active participation in the outdoors and conservation programs.
 This also sparked a new desire for her to have a personal impact for conservation, wild places and so much more, which is what she is striving for in this position.